Holiness movement: Second Great Awakening

-Julia A. J. Foote, an elder in the African Methodist Episcopal Zion Church, preached Christian holiness in the pulpits of her connexion.
-Her autobiography has the theme of entire sanctifiation interwoven in it and concludes with "How to Obtain Sanctification".
+Julia A. J. Foote, an elder in the African Methodist Episcopal Zion Church, preached Christian holiness in the pulpits of her connection.
+Her autobiography has the theme of entire sanctification interwoven in it and concludes with "How to Obtain Sanctification".

 By the 1840s, a new emphasis on Holiness and Christian perfection began within American Methodism, brought about in large part by the revivalism and camp meetings of the Second Great Awakening (1790–1840).

 Two major Holiness leaders during this period were Methodist preacher Phoebe Palmer and her husband, Dr. Walter Palmer.
 In 1835, Palmer's sister, Sarah A. Lankford, started holding Tuesday Meetings for the Promotion of Holiness in her New York City home.
 In 1837, Palmer experienced what she called entire sanctification and had become the leader of the Tuesday Meetings by 1839.
 At first only women attended these meetings, but eventually Methodist bishops and hundreds of clergy and laymen began to attend as well.
 At the same time, Methodist minister Timothy Merritt of Boston founded a journal called the Guide to Christian Perfection, later renamed The Guide to Holiness.
 This was the first American periodical dedicated exclusively to promoting the doctrine of Christian holiness.
 In 1865, the Palmers purchased The Guide which at its peak had a circulation of 30,000.
 In New York City, Palmer met with Amanda Smith, a preacher in the African Methodist Episcopal Church who testified that she became entirely sanctified in 1868 and then began to preach Christian holiness throughout the world.

 Also representative was the revivalism of Rev. James Caughey, an American missionary sent by the Wesleyan Methodist Church to work in Ontario, Canada from the 1840s through 1864.
 He brought in the converts by the score, most notably in the revivals in Canada West 1851–53.
 His technique combined restrained emotionalism with a clear call for personal commitment, thus bridging the rural style of camp meetings and the expectations of more "sophisticated" Methodist congregations in the emerging cities.
 Phoebe Palmer's ministry complemented Caughey's revivals in Ontario circa 1857.
 Jarena Lee of the African Methodist Episcopal Church and Julia A. J. Foote of the African Methodist Episcopal Zion Church aligned themselves with the Wesleyan-Holiness movement and preached the doctrine of entire sanctification throughout the pulpits of their connexions.